darklang/docs/docs/walk-throughs/airtable.md

 ![airtable/image5.png](/img/tutorials/airtable/image5.png)

-## Putting Information From Airtable into a Dark Datastore
+## Putting Information From Airtable into a Darklang Datastore

-1. Create a Dark datastore and populate it with the fields you need.
+1. Create a Darklang datastore and populate it with the fields you need.

 ![airtable/image1.png](/img/tutorials/airtable/image1.png)